 The Wgema Campus - formerly Concordia College, then the Concordia Trust Property - is rich in history and value to the City of Milwaukee and the historic neighborhood that surrounds it.

-Concordia College left this historic neighborhood in 1983 after moving its campus to Mequon, where it now operates as Concordia University Wisconsin.
+Concordia College left this historic neighborhood in 1983, moving its campus to Mequon, where it now operates as Concordia University Wisconsin.

-The Forest County Potawatomi Community has owned the Milwaukee property since 1990, and the site had been leased to the Indian Community School until the school moved to Franklin.
+The Forest County Potawatomi Community has owned the Milwaukee property since 1990, and the site had been leased to the Indian Community School until the school moved to Franklin in 2010.

 Now called the Wgema Campus, plans are in place to strategically redevelop the campus.